CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/talonfx-control-intro.rst

 The TalonFX currently supports three base control output types: DutyCycle, Voltage, and TorqueCurrentFOC.

-.. note:: Keep in mind the various configuration options available that influence the onboard control (for example, see :doc:`/docs/hardware-reference/talonfx/improving-performance-with-current-limits`).
+.. note:: There are various configuration options available that influence the onboard control (for example, see :doc:`/docs/hardware-reference/talonfx/improving-performance-with-current-limits`).

 DutyCycle
 ^^^^^^^^^